After several days exploring Vienna, we set out to explore more of Austria’s beautiful destinations.

 Just a few steps past the Tourist Information Center, another bend on the road leads to another gorgeous view of the town.
-You’ll once again see the beautiful pastel houses you just passed by and if you’re lucky, a swan or two will join your shot.
+You’ll once again see the beautiful pastel houses you just passed by, and if you’re lucky, a swan or two will join your shot.

 8. Ride the funicular for amazing views of the lake and surrounding countryside

-From the south view point, walk down a road to the left to get to the funicular.
+From the south viewpoint, walk down a road to the left to get to the funicular.
 You can take a ride up and down the funicular to get to the top of the 1,030-meter tall Salzberg (Salt Mountain).
 Even if you don’t plan to visit the salt mine, the views from the funicular are well worth the trip.

 9. See the view from the Skywalk

-Once up on Salzberg, check out the “World heritage” views from the Skywalk.
+Once you’re up on Salzberg, check out the “World heritage” views from the Skywalk.
 It extends over a sheer drop with the Hallstatt old town directly below.
 If you fancy a cup of tea with a view, stop by the Rudolfsturm restaurant.

 10. Learn about Hallstatt’s “salty” past

 Now we come to Hallstatt’s star attraction, which I saved for the last.
-This 7,000-year-old salt mine tells the story of Hallstatt, with fascinating audio-visual presentations that will take you through the pre-historic era to the present.
-You’ll also get to wear overalls and slide down wooden slides like a legit miner, so it’s a pretty interesting experience.
+This 7,000-year-old salt mine tells the story of Hallstatt, with fascinating audio-visual presentations that will take you through the prehistoric era to the present.
+You’ll also get to wear overalls and slide down wooden slides like a legit miner, so it’s a pretty exciting experience.
 Find out more about the salt mine and nearby attractions here.

 End the day at one of the lakeside restaurants.
 If you have one more day in Hallstatt, explore the surrounding areas.